rohanwalia/AWS_KMS_CSFLE/README.md

   node fle_create_dataEncryption_KMS

+Create a New document with schema and encrypted fields.
   Modify the Client - Replace all the placeholders in <>

   node fle_client.js

+Read a document with schema and decrypted fields (Access to Master Key)

+  node

+Read a document with encrypted fields (No Access to Master Key)